 The Makrut lime fruit also goes by the name of the Thai Lime or the Kaffir Lime.
 Its appearance is that of a lime, but with a bit of a different skin.
 The skin of this fruit is bumpy, having a lot more texture than a normal lime does.

-The most common use of this fruit is adding its zest to dishes.
+A common popular use of this fruit is using its lime leaves to add zest to dishes.

 5. Australian Finger Lime Fruit